jenineharris/foundation-biostat-2021/README.md

 All options meet at least one competency depending on what the student selects and their approach.

-**Book club (10%)** (HELD/DUE December 2)
+**Book club (10%) (HELD/DUE December 2)**

 For book club you will be assigned to a team by the topic you are most interested in and your team will be responsible for leading a class discussion or activity on the topic.
 The discussion or activity will take place over zoom during class time.
 The discussion or activity should include opportunities for participation by other students in the class with clear instructions for how to participate.
 Please let Dr. Harris know if your team is using additional technology and you would like to test it ahead of time.
+The discussions/activities should be planned so that they work via zoom

 Additional details will become available when book club gets closer.
 Like Statistics in the Wild, the book club team scores will be complete (100), partial (70), or incomplete (0).
-Contributing to your book club team is also part of the professionalism score in class and your team will be asked to evaluate your contribution.
+Contributing to your book club team is part of the professionalism score in class and your team will be asked to evaluate your contribution.
 It is possible that students in the same team will receive different scores if peer-evaluations indicate a lack of contribution by one or more team members.

-**Class project (Checkpoints DUE September 30 & October 28, Final DUE December 10)**
+**Course project (Checkpoints DUE September 30 & October 28, Final DUE December 9)**

 Find a data set on your own and use the data to answer a research question of your choice.
 If you choose one of the data sets we have used in class, the research question and variables used should be different from what we did in class.
 It is ok if one or two of the variables are the same, but the majority should be something other than what was demonstrated in the chapter, videos, and exercises.
 You will work on this data throughout the semester and submit your work to the course discussion board three times, twice at checkpoints and once as a final project.